charlieringer/SpotTheBotWorkshop/readme.md

 There are a varity of different ways this data can be loaded and passed to the algorithms, handled by  `data_loader.py`.
 Time-series data (`loadTimeSeries(file, testPercent)`) uses just the moves, in order, as input to the model.
 Because moves are categorical data (Left, Right etc.) they first must be 1-hot encoded (done by the data loader).
 Feature data (`loadFeatures(file, testPercent)`) used a set of 9 hand crafted features which include Won/Lost, Game Score, Number of Game Ticks, % of 'nil' actions, % of 'left' actions,  % of 'right' actions, % of 'up' actions, % of 'down' actions, % of 'use' actions.

-The `data_loader.py` methods also splits the data into training and test data based on a specified `testPercent`, all model provided use 80% training data and 20% test data.
+The `data_loader.py` methods also splits the data into training and test data based on a specified `testPercent`, all classification models provided use 80% training data and 20% test data.

 Note for those devloping their own models: 1-hot encoding for time-series data is done in the "Keras" style, e.g. [[0,0,1],[1,0,0]..], and need to be converted to the "sk-learn" style e.g. [0,0,1,1,0,0..], for sk-learn models.
 They also need 0 padding for each row which is shorter than the longest row.